David Savarese, MD

 Having spent most of his career in the field of community health, Dr. Savarese believes the community health center approach to medicine is a good one because it offers patients medical and behavioral health care as well as dental treatment in one central location.

-He supervises medical students as he provides care for children at both the UNLV Medicine Pediatric Center and the UNLV Ackerman Center for Autism and Neurodevelopmental Solutions.
+He supervises medical students as he provides care for children at both the UNLV Medicine Pediatric Clinic and the UNLV Ackerman Center for Autism and Neurodevelopmental Solutions.

 “Parents often discover a lack of specialty care like child psychiatry, counseling and care for behavioral disorders, and there can be long waiting lists,” he said.
 “I am trying to do whatever I can for these patients and their families.
 I was in their situation once, as a father of adopted children with disabilities.
 I learned about behavioral health and am comfortable in caring advocating for these children.”